JuliaSmoothOptimizers/JSOSuite.jl/docs/src/index.md

 - Models using automatic differentiation can be generated using [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl).
 - Models with manually input derivatives can be defined using [ManualNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ManualNLPModels.jl).

 It is also possible to define your NLPModel variant.
-Several examples are available within JuliaSmoothOptimizers umbrella:
+Several examples are available within JuliaSmoothOptimizers' umbrella:
 - [KnetNLPModels.jl](https://github.com/JuliaSmoothOptimizers/KnetNLPModels.jl): An NLPModels Interface to Knet.
 - [PDENLPModels.jl](https://github.com/JuliaSmoothOptimizers/PDENLPModels.jl): A NLPModel API for optimization problems with PDE-constraints.